bitpay/csharp-key-utils/GUIDE.md

 ## Quick Start
 ### Installation

 To use the C# Key Utilities, you need to create a new C# project that can compile with Mono.
-In the References folder within your project, add the following dependencies:
+In the References folder within your project, add the following dependencies, which can be downloaded from [GitHub](https://github.com/bitpay/csharp-key-utils) or [CodePlex](https://bitpaycsharpkeyutils.codeplex.com/SourceControl/latest#README.md). (_Note: if you are downloading from GitHub, the CSharpKeyUtils.dll is available in the ["releases" section here](https://github.com/bitpay/csharp-key-utils/releases) while the other .dll files can be found in the source folder._):

 * `CSharpKeyUtils.dll`
 * `BitCoinSharp.dll`